-NRES 158 Ornithology and Mammalogy
+Ornithology and Mammology

-This course gives students knowledge about some of the birds and mammals that live in British Columbia and the habitat that sustains them.
-Along with studying some anatomy, physiology, reproductive, and behavioural characteristics of these species, the course focuses on learning how to correctly identify the various birds and mammals by their sound, appearance, coloration, and the type of habitat in which they are found.
-The course also studies the population status and current health of the environment in which these birds and mammals live.
+This course is designed to give students knowledge about some of the birds and mammals that live in British Columbia and the nature of the habitat that is required to sustain them.
+Besides studying some anatomy, physiology, reproductive, and behavioural characteristics the course will focus on learning how to correctly identify the various birds and mammals by their sound, their appearance, coloration, and the type of habitat they are found in.
+The course will also study the population status and current health of the environment in which these birds and mammals of B.C. live.
+3 CR / (2,3)